catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ### Narrative

 * you're trying to pick up this project from someone else
 * goals: transparency & reproducibility for others
+* here are the phases of an open research process: finding data, working with the data, sharing code & data with other people (as you're working on it!)

+**TODO figure out if we want to have all these discussions as separate discussions, or one set of breakout groups***

 ### Finding data